 Step 1) Let the kids decorate cups.

-You can use glass cups if you have them, or clear plastic cups work as well.
+First, get creative with your faces!
+You can use glass cups, or clear plastic cups.
 For decorating supplies, get:

 - Glue (we used hot glue because it’s faster and sticks very well)